SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 If the problem cannot be defined in mass matrix form, the recommended method for performance is `IDA` from the Sundials.jl package if you are solving problems with `Float64`.
-If Julia types are required, currently `FBDF` is the best method but still experimental.
+If Julia types are required, currently `DFBDF` is the best method but still needs more optimizations.

 ## [Full List of Methods](@id dae_solve_full)